kunlun-wu/truss_topo_rl/README.md

     </a>
 </p>

-For the score distribution, we can see the agent predicted model is scoring on the lower end of the valid structures from random search.
-The reason is as discussed above.
+For the score distribution, we can see the agent predicted model is scoring on the top end of the valid structures from random search.

 <p align="center">
     <a href="https://github.com/kunlun-wu/truss_topo_rl">